pytest-dev/pytest-django/README.rst

 Running the test suite with pytest offers some features that are not present in Djangos standard test mechanism:

  * Less boilerplate: no need to import unittest, create a subclass with methods.
 Just write tests as regular functions.
- * `Manage test dependencies withfixtures <http://pytest.org/latest/fixture.html>`_
+ * `Manage test dependencies with fixtures <http://pytest.org/latest/fixture.html>`_
  * Database re-use: no need to re-create the test database for every test run.
+ * Run tests in multiple processes for increased speed
  * There are a lot of other nice plugins available for pytest.
- * No pain of switching: Existing unittest-style tests will still work without any modifications.
+ * Easy switching: Existing unittest-style tests will still work without any modifications.

 See the `pytest documentation <http://pytest.org/latest/>`_ for more information on pytest.